gocustodia/laravel-10-full-calendar/readme.md

-# Laravel 10 Full Calendar 5 Helper - James
+# Laravel 10 Full Calendar 5 Helper - Custodia

 ##This package is forked from dhonions/laravel-10-full-calendar to fix the issue with blade view path hint error.